sandeepsudesh06/BI_Programming/README.md

 ### Conclusion:
--The Random Forest model performed better than the Logistic Regression model.
+-  The Random Forest model performed better than the Logistic Regression model.
--The Random Forest model had a higher accuracy score on both the training set 83% and the testing set 78% compared to the Logistic Regression model which had an accuracy score of 76% on the training set and 75% on the test set.
+-  The Random Forest model had a higher accuracy score on both the training set 83% and the testing set 78% compared to the Logistic Regression model which had an accuracy score of 76% on the training set and 75% on the test set.

-I have attached the .ipynb file and the required diabetes.csv file for you further references.
+-  I have attached the .ipynb file and the required diabetes.csv file for you further references.